Glory (Vladimir Nabokov novel): Plot summary

-Critical response
+Reception

 Glory was, as the writer and critic John Updike observed in a 1972 New Yorker review, the author's fifth Russian-language novel but his last to be translated to English.
 "In its residue of bliss experienced," Updike writes, "and in its charge of bliss conveyed, 'Glory' measures up as, though the last to arrive, far from the least of this happy man's Russian novels."
 In his non-fiction book U & I, the writer Nicholson Baker classes Glory as among his favorites of Nabokov's Russian works.
 James Wood writes, 'His novel Glory, for instance, is an absolutely ravishing Bildungsroman, but it must be one of the most idea-free novels of its genre in literature.
-Nabokov writes, of his hero Martin, that “to listen to Moon’s rich speech was like chewing thick elastic Turkish Delight powdered with confectioner’s sugar.”
-That is rather one’s sweet, obstructive experience of reading a book like Glory.
+Nabokov writes, of his hero Martin, that "to listen to Moon's rich speech was like chewing thick elastic Turkish Delight powdered with confectioner's sugar."
+That is rather one's sweet, obstructive experience of reading a book like Glory.
 It is a long corridor of intensified sensations.'